Checking and Verifying the Age of Golf Cart Batteries

 If you are in the market to purchase an electric golf cart, then the simplest thing to do first and foremost is considering the age of your golf cart batteries.
 This is important due to many consumers being misled as to the age of the batteries in the cart they are purchasing.
 At times, a consumer will be told by a private party or dealer that the batteries are brand new when in fact they are 3 to 4 years old.
 Take this picture for example:

-These cart batteries look brand new and are incredibly clean!
+These batteries look brand new and are incredibly clean!
 This is typically a good sign, however if we look closer, then we can identify the actual date of the batteries.
 All batteries will have some sort of stamp either on the terminal, sticker, or battery case that will indicate the age of the batteries.

-If we look at the stamp date on these golf cart batteries, then we can determine them as from January of 2017.
+If we look at the stamp date on these, then we can determine them as from January of 2017.
 Now, how did we determine that?
 Well, our first letter indicates the month of the battery while our second digit determines the year of the battery.
 We see an A-7 in the above example.
 Since the letter “A” is the first letter in the alphabet, it gets pinpointed as being the first month of the year which in this case is January.
 For the number 7 in the stamp, it is pinpointed to be the year 2017.
 Let’s make a layout for our months to help us out:

 A – January